1Panic/AlexaPcStreaming/README.md

 Enjoy!

-# Optional add an HTTP Server to easy switch between your streaming PC's
+# Optional add an HTTP Server to easily switch between your streaming PC's
 - You need a HTTP Server
 (I use nginx on my Snology NAS, you need to free port 80 for it: http://tonylawrence.com/posts/unix/synology/freeing-port-80/)
 - Config your HTTP Server that every request that normally get a 404 gets now handled by the index.php